Last Updated: February 8, 2026 | All Prices Independently Verified

 All providers that offer trials provide full, unrestricted access to their complete channel lineup.
 None require a credit card for the trial, which means there is zero risk of being charged if you forget to cancel.
 This is a strong indicator of provider confidence: a service that lets you test everything for free, without requiring payment information, believes its product will sell itself.

-A 24 to 48 hour trial window passes quickly, so strategic testing is important.
-Here is our recommended approach for making the most of your trial period:
+A 24 to 48 hour trial window passes quickly, so strategic testing matters.
+Here is a practical approach for making the most of your trial period:

 • Test your most important channels first.
 Identify the five to ten channels you watch most frequently and verify they are available, working, and streaming in acceptable quality.